codeworks-secops/gcp-moving-to-cloud/gke/readme.md

     * Some new commands

         ```bash
+        # Configure gcloud to match account / project / zone to use from scratch
+        $> gcloud init
         # Display zones list
         $> gcloud compute zones list
-        # Configure gcloud to match account / project / zone to use
-        $> gcloud init
         # Checl all of the configuration
         $> gcloud config list
         ```